 Student Mistreatment Policy

-Students who feel they have been mistreated may report such perceptions to any of the following:
+Students who believe they have been mistreated under the framework of the Student Mistreatment Policy may report such perceptions to any of the following:

 - The Health Science Center’s Office of Student Life Student Ombudsperson